vincenzocoia/vincenzocoia.github.io/career/goals.md

 _I'm passionate about spreading data literacy to the world._

-Currently, my main focus is on developing teaching material for the MDS program, and sharing that publicly.
+Currently, my main focus is on teaching in the MDS program.

 For the future, I intend to also hold data science workshops at research centers and other organizations.
 I intend to volunteer for data science outreach programs.